smoeding/zabbix-sendmail/README.md

 Setup
 -----

-Install the file `zbx_mailstats.so` in the location defined by the Zabbix Agent `LoadModulePath` configuration parameter.
+Install the file `sendmail.so` in the location defined by the Zabbix Agent `LoadModulePath` configuration parameter.
 The Debian package installs the file in `/usr/lib/zabbix/modules`.

-Add the setting `LoadModule=zbx_mailstats.so` to the Zabbix Agent configuration file.
+Add the setting `LoadModule=sendmail.so` to the Zabbix Agent configuration file.
 This will be created automatically by the Debian package.

 The user that runs the Zabbix Agent (`zabbix` in a default setup) needs to have permission to read the Sendmail statistics file.
 There are two